 Medical Malpractice Attorneys with offices in Trenton and East Brunswick NJ

-Medical misconduct and medical malpractice in extreme cases can lead to serious and sometimes fatal patient injuries as well as cause great financial hardship for its victims.
-A recent study conducted by researchers at the University of Chicago and reported on by the Washington Post, showed that about one out of every five people are victims of medical mistakes, malpractice or negligence.
-This alarming report found that many more people than previously believed have suffered as a result of medical malpractice.
-The report went on to emphasize that, “medical errors by healthcare professionals don’t just put a patient’s physical health at risk, but they can be equally damaging to a person’s mental state and financial well-being.”
+Medical misconduct and medical malpractice in extreme cases can lead to serious and sometimes fatal patient injuries and cause great financial hardship for its victims.
+A recent study conducted by researchers at the University of Chicago and reported on by the Washington Post showed that about one out of every five people is a victim of medical mistakes, malpractice, or negligence.
+This alarming report found that many more people than previously believed have suffered from medical malpractice.
+The report went on to emphasize that “medical errors by healthcare professionals don’t just put a patient’s physical health at risk, but they can be equally damaging to a person’s mental state and financial well-being.”

 What Constitutes Medical Malpractice?

 Often there is confusion about what exactly constitutes medical malpractice.
-Many incorrectly believe that if someone is facing a medical procedure, emergency or otherwise, and the results are less than ideal then this is somehow the fault of the doctor, hospital or other medical staff.
+Many incorrectly believe that if someone is facing a medical procedure, emergency, or otherwise, and the results are less than ideal, this is somehow the doctor, hospital, or other medical staff.
 However, this is not always the case.
-In spite of the fact that we place a high level of trust in healthcare professionals, it is critically important to remember that they are not miracle workers.
-However, there are very specific circumstances where the doctor, hospital or other medical staff can and should be held liable for injuries caused while a patient is under their care.
+Even though we place a high level of trust in healthcare professionals, it is critically important to remember that they are not miracle workers.
+However, particular circumstances where the doctor, hospital, or other medical staff can and should be held liable for injuries caused while a patient is under their care.

 Any valid medical malpractice claims must have the following characteristics:

-- Provable deviations from the standard of care – Medical standards that are recognized as being acceptable medical treatment by prudent health care professionals under like or similar circumstances is known as the standard of care and are accepted throughout the medical profession.
+- Provable deviations from the standard of care – Medical standards recognized as being acceptable medical treatment by prudent health care professionals under like or similar circumstances are known as the standard of care and are accepted throughout the medical profession.

-- The injury or injuries that were received resulted in damages – In addition to an actual injury, it has to be proven that significant damages resulted from an injury received as a result of the medical negligence.
-Put simply, it must be shown that the injury resulted in disability, loss of income, unusual pain, suffering or significant past and future medical bills.
+- The injury or injuries that were received resulted in damages.
+In addition to an actual injury, it has to be proven that significant damages resulted from an injury received due to medical negligence.
+Put simply, it must be shown that the injury resulted in disability, loss of income, unusual pain, suffering, or significant past and future medical bills.

 Common Myths Associated with Medical Malpractice Claims